-However, such patterns of susceptibility across species can be affected by heterogeneities in infection outcomes.
-These can be viewed at the level of the individual heterogeneities within species, and by looking at whether these heterogeneities are consistent or different across host species.
-Experimental studies typically try and minimise within species or environmental effects.
-Often overlooked is variation arising from sexual dimorphism, as typically only one sex is utilized to remove between sex differences [13].
+When looking at patterns of susceptibility, experimental studies typically try and minimise within species or environmental effects.
+Often overlooked are differences between males and females, as typically only one sex is utilized to remove tween sex differences [13].
 Sexual dimorphism is seen across most animal systems in a range of life history traits from body size, growth rate, reproductive effort and immunity [14-16].
 In mammals, males and females often differ in their pathogen burdens and mortality rates [17].
 For example, in SARS-COV-2 infection in humans, women have a lower risk of morbidity and mortality than men [18].
-In HIV infected $\,$ individuals, women have up to 40% lower HIV viral RNA in circulation but a greater likelihood of developing AIDS than men with matched viral loads [19].
-Sexually transmitted infections - which are primarily transmitted between the sexes - are particularly prone to sex biased infection through either exposure differences or sex biased virulence [20-22].
-Sex biases in parasitism rates in mammals have been suggested to be due to males investing in traits that favour their reproductive success, which trade off against somatic maintenance, including immunity.
-In support of this, sex biased parasitism is positively correlated with sexual size dimorphism [17].
-In insects a comparative analysis found the degree of sex biased parasitism and mortality is explained by an interaction between the mating system (polygynous vs non-polygynous) and sexual size dimorphism [23].
-This difference is consistent with parasites having a greater impact on the survival of male insects compared to females (particularly in polygynous species where males are larger than females).
-Other hypotheses suggest that as longevity is a major determinant of female fitness, investment in costly immune responses are more important than for males, who can maximise their fitness with shorter term mating success [24].
-As such, investment in reproduction may trade-off with immunity in different ways between males and females.
-There is some support for this hypothesis in mammals but a lack of supporting data for insects [15].
+In HIV infected individuals, women have up to 40% lower HIV viral RNA in circulation but a greater likelihood of developing AIDS than men with matched viral loads [19].
+Sex biases in parasitism rate mammals have been suggested to be due to males investing in traits that favour their reproductive succession support of this, sex biased parasitism is positively correlated with sexual size dimorphism [17].
+In insects a comparative analysis found the degree of sex biased parasitism and mortality is explained by an interaction between the mating system (polygynous vs non-polygynous) and sexual size dimorphism [20].
+Thi consistent with parasites having a greater impact on the survival of male insects compared to females (particularly in polygynous species where males are larger than females).
 However, many experimental studies of host-parasite interactions do not compare differences between sexes [13].
 Furthermore, for most pathogens we have little understanding of whether sex differences are consistent across host species, which has important implications for our understanding of pathogen emergence.

 Despite phylogenetic patterns of host susceptibility having been observed in a range of systems [3, 6-8], we know little about why species vary in their susceptibilities.
 For example, given equal exposure why do we see high mortality in some species but little in others?
 One factor that appears important in determining the severity of disease is the tissue tropism of a pathogen.
-In humans, RNA viruses with neural tropism or generalised systemic tropism tend to result in severe disease [25].
-In terms of the patterns of susceptibility across species, virulence may be a consequence of a virus infecting a sensitive tissue or organ resulting in damage by the pathogen directly or by autoimmunity.
-For example, in bacterial meningitis the pathology is a consequence of bacteria infecting the cerebrospinal fluid and resulting in inflammatory autoimmune damage to the central nervous system [26].
-Alternatively, it may
+In humans, RNA viruses with neural tropism or generalised systemic tropism tend to result in severe disease [21].
+In terms of the patterns of susceptibility across species, virulence may be a consequence of a virus getting into a sensitive tissue or organ resulting in damage by the pathogen directly or by autoimmunity.
+For example, in bacterial meningitis the pathology is a consequence of bacteria infecting the cerebrospinal fluid and resulting in inflammatory autoimmune damage to the central nervous system [22].
+Alternatively, it may be due to the pathogen getting into a particularly permissive tissue type and proliferating to high levels.
+Virus macroevolutionary change is thought to be driven by cross-species transmission or codivergence rather than by acquiring new niches - or tissues - within a host [23].
+Likewise, the host specificities of viruses are thought to be more likely than tissue specificities [24].